getsentry/sentry/docs/installation.rst

 managing Sentry processes.
 For us, that software of choice is `Supervisor
 <http://supervisord.org/>`_.

-For Debian, Ubuntu and other operating systems relying on ``SystemD``, see that section.
+For Debian, Ubuntu and other operating systems relying on ``systemd``, see that section.

 Configure ``supervisord``
 ~~~~~~~~~~~~~~~~~~~~~~~~~